open-telemetry/opentelemetry-specification/specification/metrics/data-model.md

 *Note that floating-point to integer type conversions have been omitted from the code fragments above, to improve readability.*

-##### Positive Scale: Use a Lookup Table

-For positive scales, lookup table methods have been demonstrated that are able to exactly compute the index in constant time from a lookup table with `O(2**scale)` entries.

 #### ExponentialHistogram: Producer Recommendations